yumaryvasquez/yumaryvasquez.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Yumary Vasquez and I am a second year graduate student in the Quantitative and Systems Biology program at UC Merced.
+My name is Yumary Vasquez and I am a third year graduate student in the Quantitative and Systems Biology program at UC Merced.
 I am a computational biologist with an emphasis in evolutionary work.
-My research interest includes using comparative genomics to study the evolution of obligate symbionts.
-I am the treasurer of the graduate student podcast: RadioBio.
-I am also a member of the NRT-Intelligent Adaptive Systems program at UC Merced, where I am currently working on a model studying multiple dimensions of evolution with a mathematician and cognitive scientist. <br>
+My research interest includes using comparative genomics to study the co-evolution of obligate symbionts and their hosts.
+I am the President of the graduate student podcast: RadioBio. <br>

 I am a graduate student of the [Bennett Lab](http://faculty.ucmerced.edu/gbennett2/index.html) at UC Merced.
 I am currently studying the co-evolution of the symbionts _Candidatus_ Sulcia muelleri and _Candidatus_ Nasuia deltocephalinicola with their leafhopper hosts.
-My research focuses on leafhoppers that are endemic to the Hawaiian Archipelago.
+My current research focuses on leafhoppers that are endemic to the Hawaiian Archipelago.
+However, my future research will include using the Macrosteles leafhopper.